richardatsoundcloud/clojure-scala-cantrips/README.md

 make run-{{example-name}}
 ```

+[I would say "that consumes the resulting Java api", because that's what it's doing, right?]

 ## Accessing the constructor

 Instantiating regular scala classes is as straightforward as instantiating a java class.
 Given [this class](src/primary_constructor/scala.scala);